 The key here is not only to be part of the group, but also to ENGAGE in the group!
 This can be achieved through posting content in the group and engaging in others’ posts with something as simple as a comment or like.
-These quick and simple interactions that take seconds can help establish rapport that may lead to a solid connection with a larger pool in your niche.
+These quick and simple interactions that take seconds can help establish a rapport that may lead to a solid connection with a larger pool in your niche.

 9. See Who’s Viewed Your Profile

 This LinkedIn feature gives advisors great insight on who might be interested in working with you.
 Keep track of who views and interacts with your profile.
 Has someone been checking out your profile that you’ve be interested in connecting with?
 That might be the “in” you’ve been waiting for to connect.

 In order to uncover this data, you’ll first have to allow others to see who you are.
 To enable this, click your thumbnail image in the top right and click “Privacy & Settings.”
 From there, click “Profile Viewing Options” under “Privacy.”
 Make sure to check off your name and headline.
 To see who’s peeked at your profile in the past 90 days, follow the steps below:

 - Once logged in, click the “Me” icon at the top of your homepage

 - Click “Who Viewed Your Profile” from your dashboard page (Hint: You can also click “Who’s viewed your profile” right below your profile photo on the left side of your homepage)